 The site header supports two images.

-- The purpose of the background image is to add style the header when the site title and description is displayed.
+- The purpose is to add style the entire header area with a logo image when the site title and description is not displayed or a background image to be used when the site title and description is displayed.
 The suggested size for this image is 1165×100 pixels.

-- The logo is a 360×100 pixel image which can be displayed left, center, or right.
+- The logo is a 425×100 pixel image which can be displayed left, center, or right.
 This is configured by editing the “title-align” align variable located in the blog-var.css file.
 The default is “center”.
-If you combine the header background image with the logo a full width presentation can be achieved.
-It should be noted the logo is dependant upon mobile and the devices your site supports.
-The 360 pixel image will accommodate most phones two generations old and newer.
+If you combine the header image with the logo to create a blended presentation.
+It should be noted the logo will be the dominant displayed on mobile.
+The 425 pixel image will accommodate most phones two generations old or newer.
 If the desire is to support older devices a 320 pixel image may be a better fit.
-If mobile is not a concern, a wider image will certainly work.

 This is the site icon or favorite icon in either “png” or “ico” format.